Introduction to .NET Framework

-.NET is a software framework which is designed and developed by Microsoft.
+.NET is a software framework that is designed and developed by Microsoft.
 The first version of the .Net framework was 1.0 which came in the year 2002.
-In easy words, it is a virtual machine for compiling and executing programs written in different languages like C#, VB.Net etc.
+In easy words, it is a virtual machine for compiling and executing programs written in different languages like C#, VB.Net, etc.

 11 Programming Languages which are designed and developed by Microsoft are: